petm5/petermarshall.ca/about.md

 ![Rideau Canal](/images/banner.jpg)

-Developing secure and reliable apps and Web sites, combining technology with the arts and existential philosophy \[Creative Tech\].
+Welcome to Peter Marshall's tech and web development blog, where we explore the intricate world of creating secure and reliable applications.
+My mission is to blend ever-evloving technology with the transformative power of the classical arts.
+I believe that software development is more than just writing code; it's about crafting experiences that resonate deeply with end users.